cvasquez23/portfolio-site/README.md

 **Isabella County - Mount Pleasant, MI**

 Develops and maintains the Isabella County Website.
-Researches technologies to enable the website presence to grow with further abilites to make the website accessible and relevant to all.
+Researches technologies to enable the website presence to grow with further functionalities to make the website accessible and relevant to all.

 - Current Website Administrator for